Last updated: 28 January 2004

 const int array_length = sizeof(Varr)/sizeof(*Varr);

-The declaration of the set_nominal
+The declaration of the set_nominal function uses the wrong

-exception.
+scope for the BadTemp exception.
 The correct declaration is:

-virtual CCS::TempType set_nominal(CCS::TempType new_tmpe) throw(CORBA::SystemException, CCS::Thermostat::BadTemp) = 0;
+virtual CCS::TempType set_nominal(CCS::TempType new_tmpe)

-exception is used with the wrong scoped name in
+The BadTemp exception is used with the wrong scoped name in

 three places.
-The correct scope is CCS::Thermostat::BadTemp
+The correct scope is CCS::Thermostat::BadTemp.

 The code example deletes the previously allocated vls_out